tahoe-lafs/magic-folder/docs/development.rst

   * Does the documentation (developer- and user-facing) accurately describe the new behavior?

 Beyond these areas there are a number of mechanical checks applied by the continuous integration system.
-Changes should only be accepted if all of these mechnical checks pass *or* if there are failures which are certainly unrelated to the changes and for which tickets have been filed.
+Changes should only be accepted if all of these mechanical checks pass *or* if there are failures which are certainly unrelated to the changes and for which tickets have been filed.

 .. _merged into the master branch: